 Please join us at one of our monthly meetings.

 We're happy to answer your questions.

-Meetings were routinely held on the third Thursday of each month from September to May.
+Meetings are routinely held on the third Thursday of each month from September to May.

 Announcements & News

-Maintenance and enhancement of the Whip Hill walled perennial garden.
+Maintenance and enhancement of the Whip Hill Garden walled perennial garden.